Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 They took my case to trial & won me a great settlement.” - H.H Davidson

-For you to be eligible to file a wrongful death claim, your loved one must have been injured because of someone else’s negligence.
+For you to file a wrongful death claim, your loved one must have been injured because of someone else’s negligence.
 If you can prove that if not for that negligent action (or inaction, in some cases), your loved one would still be alive, then you can file a claim for wrongful death.

-Not every accident can be prevented, but if your loved one died because of someone’s negligence, regardless of the accident type, filing a claim may be within your rights.
+Not every accident can be prevented.
+But if your loved one died because of someone’s negligence, regardless of the accident type, filing a claim may be within your rights.

 The time frame for filing a wrongful death claim in Michigan is called the statute of limitations.
-You must file within the time frame in order for your claim to be considered; otherwise, it may be thrown out.
+You must file within the time frame in order for your claim to be considered.
+Otherwise, it may be thrown out.
 The statute of limitations for Michigan wrongful death claims is three years from the date of the death.

 Nothing can fully take away the horror of losing a loved one, but there is a way to get justice.